willstepp/dogs-of-santiago/dos.md

 He saw outside the cars going by.
 Cars he did not recognize, smaller and older than those on the American highways.
 Inside were Chileans.
 Life here was the same as in the states.
 Going to work, going home.
 The buildings were the same, not exactly, but close enough.
 Old ones, shiny new ones.
 Dilapidated ones.
 Graffiti on the concrete overpass.
 In Spanish of course.
 Green signs in Spanish, roads, exits.
 The smells the same, gasoline, the crisp, almost metallic winter air.
 A gray light, overcast, maybe a little chance of rain.
 The people different, native, more ancient looking, shorter.
 He saw them walking on the sidewalks.

 Beyond the city he saw the mountains, the Andes.
 How far was it there, to those snowy peaks?
 He imagined the silence of that place in contrast to the noise down here.
 He was sitting there in the snow, cross-legged, he ankles exposed and freezing.
 The cold of the snow slowly coming through the bottom of his jeans.
 He shivered.
 The only sound here was the whipping of the wind around the crags.
 No life nor food.
 Only silence.
-This was no place for a human being.
+No place for a human being.

 He awoke still in the taxi, the driver stopped in construction traffic, frustrated and banging on the steering wheel.
 It was raining.
 Outside were people walking past, making better time than the cars.
 It took him a few moments to realize he was in Chile, took some time before the events of the morning came back to him.
 He reached into his duffle bag and pulled out his journal.
 Between two pages was a folded photograph.
 He opened it and gazed at the dark-haired woman staring back at him.
 She was beautiful.